marcomeola/marcomeola.github.com/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-Hi, my name is Marco Meola. s
+Hi, my name is Marco Meola.

 - I rock a great mustache
 - I'm extremely loyal to my family